 The Honors Program offers opportunities for growth and knowledge beyond the ordinary.
-Honors students engage in pursuits such as building a web site for Florida Southern's Frank Lloyd Wright archives, interning at the Tennyson library in England, and participating in specialized community outreach initiatives, such as the Junior-to-Junior service learning project.
-When provided with the necessary resources, opportunities, and flexibility, our Honors students continue with their studies outside the classroom, through internships, studying abroad, continuing their education, and becoming engaged members of their communities.
-Florida Southern's Honors students may expect to be challenged academically; we also require that they participate in service learning community outreach opportunities, specially designed to help them become and remain aware of their responsibilities to a larger community outside the walls of academia.
+Honors students engage in pursuits such as building a web site for Florida Southern's Frank Lloyd Wright archives, interning at the Tennyson library in England, and participating in special community outreach initiatives, such as the Junior-to-Junior service learning project.
+When provided with the necessary resources, opportunities, and flexibility, our honors students continue with their studies outside the classroom, through internships, studying abroad, continuing their education, and becoming engaged members of their communities.
+Florida Southern's honors students may expect to be challenged academically; we also require that they participate in service learning community outreach opportunities, specially designed to help them become and remain aware of their responsibilities to a larger community outside the walls of academia.
 The Honors Program supports bright, highly motivated students and helps them find ways to succeed in a challenging academic environment.
-Florida Southern students who have accepted the challenge will enter a great conversation, not only between professors and students, but also among the Honors students themselves.
+Florida Southern students who have accepted the challenge will enter a great conversation, not only between professors and students, but also among the honors students themselves.

-While Florida Southern's Honors students represent the top ten percent of their class, the college is committed to a holistic approach in evaluating and admitting well-rounded students.
-Incoming honors students will have: 1260 minimum combined score on the SAT (or a minimum composite score of 28 on the ACT) AND an un-weighted GPA of 3.75 or higher.
+While Florida Southern's honors students represent the top ten percent of their class, the College is committed to a holistic approach in evaluating and admitting well-rounded students.
+Incoming honors students will have: 1290 minimum combined score on the SAT (or a minimum composite score of 29 on the ACT) AND an unweighted GPA of 3.5 or higher.
 In cases of exceptional incoming students with strong scholastic potential, aptitude, and attitude, we may also consider extracurricular activity, National Merit status, and other signs of academic excellence.
-If students' GPAs should fall below a 3.5 after their second year in the program, they are no longer eligible for membership in the Honors Program.
+If students' GPAs should fall below a 3.5 after their first year in the program, they are no longer eligible for membership in the Honors Program.

 Incoming first-year students who meet the standards set by the Honors Committee will be invited into the program.
 Students who are already enrolled at Florida Southern and wish to apply to the program must do so by the end of their first semester at FSC.
 In order to be considered, students must have a minimum 3.5 GPA and a letter of recommendation from a faculty member.
-Please contact the Honors Program Director for additional information.
+Please contact the Honors Program director for additional information.

-The Honors curriculum consists of a general education core, Honors seminars, and a senior Honors project.
-The Honors core consists of four carefully constructed, writing- and discussion-intensive interdisciplinary courses on subjects from the arts, the humanities, the natural sciences, and the social sciences: Artistic Investigations & Insights, Cultural Investigations & Insights, Environmental Investigations & Insights, and Social Investigations & Insights (AII, CII, EII, and SII).
-Each course includes a discussion or laboratory session.
-All four courses are taken over the first four semesters of the student's tenure at FSC.
-The student also chooses one four-hour quantitative course, one two-hour wellness course, and an additional ten hours of courses from those offered in the FSC General Education Curriculum.
+The honors curriculum consists of a general education core, honors seminars, and a senior honors project.
+The honors core consists of two carefully constructed, writing- and speaking-intensive interdisciplinary courses taken during the freshman year and one upper-level honors course on subjects from the arts, the humanities, the natural sciences, and the social sciences.
+In addition, the core requires students to enroll in a seminar course during each of their freshman and sophomore years.
+The student is also required to fulfill the FSC General Education Curriculum.
 Honors students will turn their focus to their own specialized areas of interest during their junior year.
-Their fifth semester (ideally, fall of their junior year) will include research for a question/problem, culminating in a proposal for a senior thesis.
+In their junior year students will engage in research for a question/problem, under the direction of a faculty member in a mentor-mentee relationship, culminating in a proposal for a senior thesis no later than the end of the junior year.